RubenEschauzier/quweda-2023-join-prioritisation/content/method.md

 In this experiment, we enumerate all 5012 combinations of priorities on a single query and use the link priorities that obtained the a first result in the least time, and the priority with the highest diefficiency metric (CITE HERE).
 Note that while these priorities will be the most performant on a singular query, we have no guarantee that this will generalize to all queries.
 The two priorities obtained from the enumeration experiment are given in [](#tab:prioritiesEnum).

+<span class="comment" data-author="RT">These results seem very counter-intuitive.
+Are you sure they are correct?
+They seem to be the opposite to what we intuitively would expect.
+How large are the exec time differences?
+Perhaps the differences are too small (for this query)?</span>

 <figure id="tab:prioritiesEnum" class="table" markdown="1">

 |                 | Type | SameAs | SeeAlso | Contains | Storage | TopicOf | CMatch |